-Claims provisions include the present value of expected future claim costs in respect of claim events which have already occurred.
-Irish Life Health's claims provisions include the following components:
+The claims provision includes the present value of expected future claim costs in respect of claim events which have already occurred.
+Irish Life Health's claims provision includes the following components:

-- > Outstanding Claims Reserve: This reserve is held for all claims that are recorded on Irish Life Health's system but have not yet been paid. - Incurred but not Reported ("IBNR") Reserve: This is a reserve for historic claims that have not yet been reported to the company. - Events not in Data Reserve ("ENID"): This is an additional reserve in respect of reasonably foreseeable events that are not included in the company's data because they have not occurred in the past, and are not otherwise considered in the company's calculation of technical provisions. - Claims Handling Expense Reserve: This is a reserve to cover the expected expenses relating to the future handling of all outstanding and IBNR claims. - Hospital Bed Utilisation Credit ("HBUC"): This is a recovery from the risk equalisation fund that depends on the number of overnight stays or day cases in hospitals.
-The claims provisions reflect the expected recovery of this credit from the risk equalisation fund.
+- > Outstanding Claims Reserve: This reserve is held for all claims that are recorded on Irish Life Health's system but have not yet been paid. - Incurred but not Reported ("IBNR") Reserve: This is a reserve for historic claims that have not yet been reported to the company. - Claims Handling Expense Reserve: This is a reserve to cover the expected expenses relating to the future handling of all outstanding and IBNR claims. - Hospital Bed Utilisation Credit ("HBUC"): This is a recovery from the risk equalisation fund that depends on the number of overnight stays or day cases in hospitals.
+The claims provision reflects the expected future recovery of this credit from the risk equalisation fund in respect of claim events which have already occurred. - Provisions for Events not in Data ("ENID") and other uncertainties: Additional provisions are held in respect of reasonably foreseeable events that are not included in the company's data because they have not occurred in the past and other uncertainties relevant to claim events which have already occurred.